-Student Undertaking with respect to the Student Guidelines (Submit this form to your Course Coordinator within 7 days from receipt of Student Resource Book)
+Student Undertaking with Respect to the Student Guidelines (Submit this form to your Course Coordinator within 7 days from receipt of the Student Resource Book)

-I,SVKM'S NMIMS, School of ramifications.
-I will always uphe to fulfil my responsibilities as a and respect.
-I hereby declare that in accordance with the Manager I hereby agree to abide by the rul I agree that NMIMS has the right of delivery, faculty, refund polic of any dispute or differences abe final and binding on all the part from time to time.
-I understand that if I adopt any cancelled and all fees paid will I old the values and honour student and a human being at I will follow the Student ment's decision.
-Les and regulations of SVK at to make any changes as by, evaluation norms, standout the program, the decisicipants.
-These changes wanfair means in admission of the school ofg and treat my colleagues.
-Guidelines and in case of the colleagues of the collea As a participant of this program.
-Of the program content, method less, etc. I also agree that in case or of SVKM'S NMIMS will be Statutory bodies make changes
+I, enclosed are values and honour of the ent and a human being a still follow the Student Cost decision.
+In regulations of SVKM make any changes as it realuation norms, standars are program, the decision of the ents. carefully and have under the school ofand treat my colleagues, St Guidelines and in case of a M'S NMIMS in my role as a may deem fit in terms of the dof passing, Guidelines, n of the Vice-Chancellor of , NMIMS.
+I promise taff and Faculty with dignity violation, consent to action, a participant in this program. he program content, method etc. I also agree that in case of SVKM'S NMIMS will be

-Signature:
+Student's Signature: Parent's Signature :

-Name:

-(First Name) (Middle Name) (Last Nam ne)
+Name:(First Name) (Middle Name) (Last Name)

-Date of Birth: (dd/mm/yy) S tudent SAP No
+Date of Birth: (dd/mm/yy) Stu dent SAP No

-Roll Number: Programme:
+Roll Number: Pro gramme:

-Email ID: Contact Nos /
+Email ID: Contact Nos

 Address for Correspondence:

-Name of the parent C ontact Nos: /
+Name of the parent Cor ntact Nos:

-Office No: Residence No.: Mobile 2:
+Office No: Residence No.: Mobile:

 Parent's email ID

-For Office Use :
+For Office Use:

-Date of Receipt: Signatu are of Course Coordina tor
+Date of Receipt: Signature e of Course Coordinator